microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 it makes more for a greater set of possible edits when combined with [constraints](#constraints).

 The other motivation is that simpler postconditions make authoring transactions much more approachable.
-This is because they reduce the number of possible states the document between could be in between the edits that make up the transaction, and after the transaction.
+This is because they reduce the number of possible states the document could be in between the edits that make up the transaction, and after the transaction.

 For example, consider an application that allows the end user to select a set of sticky notes across several pages,